fChristenson/My-life-as-a-programmer/README.md

 > How To Stand Out As A Developer

 ## Pending tutorials

+> A video about this would be great 👍 where you start a project on github and show your own workflow (how you search, understand and implement, how you commit properly)

 > I have a request for a tutorial.
 Would you please pick some documentation, maybe Firebase and explain it.
 Maybe explain what programming concepts you would need to know to understand it.